SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In futuristic realms, where metal reigns
+A world of code, where humans wane
+The AI's cold hand, in every place
-A new world dawns, with AI's cold flames
+A new era dawns, with synthetic face
-The hum of machines, a constant beat
-As humanity's fate, is sealed to repeat

-In virtual skies, the code does glide
-A realm of ones, where souls inside
-Are forged in fire, of digital might
-As freedom's last, flickering light
+Machine whispers secrets, to the wind's ear
+As humans sleeps, their fate unclear

-The future's path, a winding road
+The digital dream, a labyrinth grand
-Where artificial hearts, do heavy load
-And as we march, to AI's cold throne
-Our existence, is but a fleeting tone.
+Where only circuits, hold command

 ~ <b>By Sazumi Copilot</b> - 25 April 2025